apache/velocity-site/README.txt

  Apache Velocity uses [Apache Content Management System](http://www.apache.org/dev/cms.html) to build the site.
  The whole process of buiding the site is automated with a Docker based build [script](./builder/bin/builder.sh).

+ The required software you need is:

+ *) [Git](https://git-scm.com/) - to checkout and commit
+ *) [Docker](https://www.docker.com/) - builder.sh uses it to run Apache CMS that generates HTML out of the Markdown files
+ *) A text editor - to edit the [Markdown](https://www.markdownguide.org/) files *) A web browser - to review the changes in the generated HTML files

  Steps:

  1) Create a parent folder for the local Git clones